Examining George Martin’s Sweeping Impact on the Beatles

 Martin had already produced a handful of pop records, to slight success, by the time a friend in the music-publishing business told him about a group from Liverpool that had already been turned down by every other label in England.
-Martin wasn’t thrilled with the Beatles' Decca tape, but he heard potential and brought them down to London for an audition on June 6, 1962.
+Martin wasn’t blown away by the Beatles' Decca tape, but he heard enough potential and brought them down to London for an audition on June 6, 1962.

 After they cut four songs, Martin spoke to them in the control room about what was expected from the members (who were familiar with his comedy records) if he signed them.
-After about half an hour, Martin asked if there was anything they didn’t like, to which George Harrison replied, “For a start, I don’t like your tie.”
+About half an hour later, Martin asked if there was anything they didn’t like, to which George Harrison replied, “For a start, I don’t like your tie.”
 The ice had been broken, laughter ensued and Martin knew he could work with them.

 His impact on the Beatles was felt before they had even recorded their first single.
 After the audition, Martin expressed his dissatisfaction with Pete Best’s drumming.
 The Beatles had been thinking the same thing and promptly fired Best, replacing him with Ringo Starr.
-Still, Martin, not knowing if Starr was up to the task, hired session drummer Andy White to play on the band's debut single, ‘Love Me Do.’
+But Martin, not knowing if Starr was up to the task, hired late session drummer Andy White to play on the band's debut single, "Love Me Do."

 Martin continued to work steadily after the Beatles broke up, producing hit albums by artists as diverse as America, Jeff Beck, Cheap Trick and the Mahavishnu Orchestra.
 McCartney and Starr enlisted Martin’s services several times during their solo careers.
 He also oversaw the remastering of the Beatles' catalog when the classic records were first released on CD in 1987.

 Martin was knighted for his lifetime of work in 1996, and died on March 8, 2016 at the age of 90.